10layer/theopen/_posts/2015-01-09-marks-first-post.md

 What a pleasure to be able to easily post a thought - simply create a simple text file using [Markup](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)

-Then save the file and use git add, git commit and git push to merge the file with the master git repository and bingo the the thought is live.
+Then save the file and use git add, git commit and git push to merge the file with the master git repository online and bingo the the thought is live.

-Oh and one more thing...
-Ill edit once done on a icon issue.
+Oh and one more thing to associate an image to the banner and to the Thought simply add the image to the /img/thought/ dir and Jekyll will re size the image for the different requirements on the site.
+Jekyll takes the text file and based on the categories creates an SEO rich url for the thought - both on the Though index page and a dedicated thought detail page.

+What a Thought and all thanks to Jason to make all the magic happen.